serengil/deepface/README.md

 There are many ways to support a project - starring⭐️ the GitHub repo is just one 🙏

 If you do like this work, then you can support it financially on [Patreon](https://www.patreon.com/serengil?repo=deepface), [GitHub Sponsors](https://github.com/sponsors/serengil) or [Buy Me a Coffee](https://buymeacoffee.com/serengil).
+Also, your company's logo will be shown on README on GitHub and PyPI if you become a sponsor in gold, silver or bronze tiers.

 <a href="https://www.patreon.com/serengil?repo=deepface">
 <img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/patreon.png" width="30%" height="30%">